spiral-nights/ai-group-chat/memory-bank/progress.md

 - Core memory bank files have been initialized and updated with project details.
 - Basic User Authentication & Account Management setup using `phx.gen.auth` is complete, including user registration, email confirmation (via dev mailbox), and login/logout.
 - Basic Chat Room Management setup using `phx.gen.live` is complete, including schema, context, and LiveViews for listing/creating/managing rooms (accessible to authenticated users).
+- Real-time text chat functionality within chat rooms using Phoenix Channels is implemented, supporting both registered and anonymous users.
+- The application has been refactored to use a `Participant` schema for handling users in chat rooms.

 ## What's Left to Build

-- Implement the real-time text chat functionality within chat rooms using Phoenix Channels.
 - Account Grouping/Invite System.
 - Guest Access mechanism for chat rooms.
 - AI Participant Integration (public and private interaction).